Honey Sweet Pestino

 - Submerge the warm pestino into the honey syrup, make sure it's all covered.

-Some people in Spain use anise liquor in the syrup for extra taste.
+Some people in Spain use anise liquor in the honey syrup for extra taste.
 For this recipe replace 2 tbsp of water with the liquor.

 Tools used: Spatula, rolling pin, whisk, small knife or wheel cutter.